-Add moving water to your bird bath and you’re guaranteed to attract more birds than ever before, especially if that movement also generates sound.
+Add moving water to your bird bath and you're guaranteed to attract more birds than ever before.
+Here are four different ways to do it.

-You’ll get plenty of songbirds, and you’ll also get birds that won’t come to your feeders (except to eat other birds….)
+With moving water in your bird bath you’ll get plenty of songbirds and you’ll also get birds that won’t come to your feeders (except to eat other birds….)

 A fountain doesn’t need a hose or outside source of water and won’t keep your bird bath topped up.
 Fountains that have electrical cords can run as long as you leave them plugged in.